ariqbasyar/Mini-Project/E_GIM_1806205110_MuhammadAriqBasyar_Tugas04/README.txt

   8. Install Pygame dependencies: Pygame requires several other helper programs, called dependencies, so that it can show animations, play sounds, and create game graphics.
 Type the following three lines at the Terminal command prompt, hitting return after each line

 	brew install sdl sdl_image sdl_mixer sdl_ttf portmidi
       	brew tap homebrew/headonly
       	brew install smpeg

-      (NOTE 18JUL2015: Updated to reflect changes to the smpeg library; if you have any trouble here, try brew install –HEAD smpeg instead, with two dashes/hyphens before the HEAD option).
+      (NOTE 18 JUL 2015: Updated to reflect changes to the smpeg library; if you have any trouble here, try brew install –HEAD smpeg instead, with two dashes/hyphens before the HEAD option).
       Each command will take a few moments to run and display screens full of information; keep going, you’re almost done…